Explicit Serre weights for two-dimensional Galois representations over a ramified base: Explicit Serre weights over ramified bases

 \section{Explicit Serre weights over ramified bases}

-In this section we use the explicit basis obtained in the previous section to give an explicit definition of the distinguished subspaces $L_V$ defined in \S\ref{subsec:Serre-wts-defn}: we will define them as a subspace spanned by a subset of our explicit basis elements.
+In this section we use the explicit basis obtained in the previous section to give an explicit definition of the distinguished subspaces $L_V$ defined in \S\ref{sec:background-notation}: we will define them as a subspace spanned by a subset of our explicit basis elements.
 In Theorem \ref{thm:L_V=L_V^AH} we will prove the equivalence of our subspaces spanned by explicit basis elements with the distinguished subspaces $L_V$, thereby providing all the necessary theoretical foundation to give a new explicit reformulation of the conjectures on the modularity of mod $p$ Galois representations of totally real number fields.
+Results of \ref{sec:psBT-redns}, \ref{sec:restr_to_G_inf} and \ref{sec:expl_basis_L_V} can be seen as generalising results of \cite[\S3]{cegm17}.